Bonnie Piesse

 Bonnie Piesse (born 10 August 1983) is an Australian actress and singer.
-Her breakthrough role was playing a trapeze artist in the Australian children's television series High Flyers at the age of 15 and not long after that she was scouted by George Lucas to play a young Beru Lars in Star Wars: Episode II – Attack of the Clones and Episode III – Revenge of the Sith, a role she reprised in the 2022 Disney+ series Obi-Wan Kenobi (2022).
+Her breakthrough role was playing a trapeze artist in the Australian children's television series High Flyers at the age of 15.
+After this she was scouted by George Lucas to play a young Beru Lars in Star Wars: Episode II – Attack of the Clones (2002) and Episode III – Revenge of the Sith (2005), a role she reprised in the Disney+ series Obi-Wan Kenobi (2022).
 She also had recurring roles on Blue Heelers, Horace and Tina, Stingers, and Last Man Standing.

 Early life

-Piesse attended a Rudolf Steiner School in Australia where she developed a love for the performing arts and honed her skills as a singer/songwriter.
+Piesse attended the Melbourne Rudolf Steiner School in Australia where she developed a love for the performing arts and honed her skills as a singer/songwriter.
 Between 2000 and 2002, Bonnie won the 'Ranges Songsmith Award' and 'Apollo Bay Young Performers Competition' for songs she'd written and she was one of only a handful of VCE performing arts students from around Victoria to be selected to perform at Hamer Hall as part of the 2002 'Season of Excellence'.
+She also was the "Top Class Performance of Dance, Drama, Music Performance: Solo, Group and Theatre" for her school and "Top Acts".